 Dr. Tomko has had numerous administrative responsibilities since he first chose education as a career after college.
 He has been a building administrator at the middle and secondary levels and responsible for district-wide curriculum, program, and professional development while in central office positions.
-He began his tenure in the Elmwood Park Public Schools District (NJ) as Memorial Middle School Principal in 2002 and after one year, Dr. Tomko was asked to assume the position of principal of Memorial High School.
-He was instrumental in re-arranging the secondary curriculum, ensuring that courses were aligned with assessments.
+He began his tenure in New Jersey as a middle school principal in 2002 and after one year, Dr. Tomko was asked to assume the position of principal of the district high school.
+He was instrumental in re-arranging the secondary curriculum, ensuring that courses were aligned with statewide assessments.
 He also began to study the achievement gaps between learners and the transition of students from 8th to 9th grade, making changes to programs and personnel to help students be successful in their classes.
 After two years, Dr. Tomko then served as principal of both the middle and high schools to help improve the continuity of programs in district, 6-12.
-During the 2009-2010 school year, Dr. Tomko was appointed Interim Assistant Superintendent for Curriculum and Instruction and Memorial High School Principal, and beginning July 1, 2010 he began serving as Superintendent of Schools for the school district.
+During the 2009-2010 school year, Dr. Tomko was appointed Interim Assistant Superintendent for Curriculum and Instruction and beginning July 1, 2010 he began serving as Superintendent of Schools for the school district.
 As Superintendent of Schools, Dr. Tomko continued to raise student aptitude; challenge students with a more rigorous curriculum; evaluate teachers and administrators more thoroughly; and responded fiscally by making an immediate $2.2 million budget cut to offset expenditures and remove the district deficit, restoring financial stability.
 New programs implemented immediately after his appointment led to major increases in SAT and Advanced Placement scores, as well as increases in score assessments for the Special Education subgroup, which helped lessen the achievement gap.
-Prior to his arrival in Elmwood Park, Dr. Tomko served past districts in administrative positions such as department supervisor, assistant principal, and director of athletics.
+In 2014, Dr. Tomko was appointed Superintendent of Schools for the Belleville Public Schools District (NJ).
+Upon his arrival, he worked with the Board Trustees and the State to institute an action plan to offset a $4.2 Million deifict while revamping curriculums and programs to strengthen the district infrastructure.
+Dr. Tomko served past districts in administrative positions such as department supervisor, assistant principal, and director of athletics.
 He began his career in education teaching high school science and middle and high school English in both private and public school systems.

 Dr. Tomko continues to research the "expectations gap" and lack of articulation between secondary schools and institutions of higher education with the hope of improving student readiness for post-secondary instruction.
 Past formal research endeavors have included student achievement gaps on statewide assessments; guidance and counseling influence on student application to post-secondary education; student perceptions of remedial English; and student readiness for college.
 Dr. Tomko is a change agent for creativity and problem-solving and works with his administrative teams to decrease achievement gaps between demographic subgroups of learners.

 Dr. Tomko obtained his principal license and school administrator certificate after earning his Masters Degree in Educational Administration (M.A.E.), and he has attained the degree of Doctor of Philosophy (Ph.D.) with a concentration in Educational Leadership, Management, and Policy from Seton Hall University.
-Dr. Tomko has also earned a graduate certificate in Community and Economic Development from The Pennsylvania State University and a certificate in Leadership for his professional studies at Harvard University.
-He currently serves as an adjunct professor of English Composition and English Basic Skills at a local NJ community college, an adjunct professor in the educational leadership graduate program at Manhattan College, and mentors newly appointed administrators statewide for licensure through the New Jersey Department of Education.
+Dr. Tomko has also earned a Master of Jurisprudence (M.J.) from Loyola University Chicago School of Law in the area of Child and Family Law.
+He has a graduate certificate in Community and Economic Development from The Pennsylvania State University; is currently working towards a graduate certificate in Mind, Brain, and Learning at Johns Hopkins University; and has a certificate in Leadership for his professional studies at Harvard University.
+He currently mentors newly appointed administrators statewide for licensure through the the Leaders to Leaders program and the New Jersey Department of Education.

 Publications & Professional Activities